-In the event that something does go wrong and you are harmed during the research study there are no special compensation arrangements.
-If you are harmed and this is due to someone's negligence then you may have grounds for a legal action for compensation against University Hospital Southampton, but you may have to pay the legal costs.
-The normal National Health Service complaints mechanisms will still be available to you.
+In the event that something does go wrong and your relative is harmed during the research study there are no special compensation arrangements.
+If your relative is harmed and this is due to someone's negligence then your relative may have grounds for a legal action for compensation against University Hospital Southampton, but they may have to pay the legal costs.
+The normal National Health Service complaints mechanisms will still be available to them.